Curricula for Operational Planners

 Candidate Selection Process

 The review process for the PPP Candidates will be conducted between July 15-30 annually.
-The process is a collaborative effort between EMI and the FEMA Regions.
-EMI will convene a Review Board and, if additional information is needed, will contact, and discuss the application packets with the student.
-The Review Board will provide the Superintendent of the Emergency Management Institute with PPP candidate recommendations, to include the original prioritized ranking of application packets received.
-The Superintendent of the Emergency Management Institute will make the final decision regarding the candidate(s) acceptance into the Planning Practitioner Program.
+The process is a collaborative effort between NDEMU and the FEMA Regions.
+NDEMU will convene a Review Board and, if additional information is needed, will contact, and discuss the application packets with the student.
+The Review Board will provide the Superintendent of the National Disaster & Emergency Management University with PPP candidate recommendations, to include the original prioritized ranking of application packets received.
+The Superintendent of the National Disaster & Emergency Management University will make the final decision regarding the candidate(s) acceptance into the Planning Practitioner Program.

 NETC Admissions will notify applicants regarding their status by mid-August.
 If you have not received information via email or mail as to your PPP status by that time, you may contact the NETC Admissions Office at (301) 447-1035 or toll free (800) 238-3358, extension 1035.